 In summary the advantages are; planting day will go quicker if the holes are pre-dug unless there comes a heavy rain and washes

 the loose dirt back into the holes.
 The second advantage is you will find out if the soil does not drain well and address

 it by pre-digging.
 If this is the only goal, you may want to just pre-dig a few and actually fill them with water using a

 hose.
 If you come back the following morning and they are still almost full, you have to address it before planting.

-People ask me if Leyland Cypress will thrive in red clay; they do fine in red clay, red clay drains very well Watch out if you see a grey clay soil while digging, sometimes it will be in a layer about one foot deep and is called pipe clay.
+People ask me if Thuja Green Giant will thrive in red clay; they do fine in red clay, red clay drains very well Watch out if you see a grey clay soil while digging, sometimes it will be in a layer about one foot deep and is called pipe clay.
 Once wet it feels like Silly Putty in your hand.
 That layer below will cause water to accumulate and kill trees.
 Loamy soil found in the Hamptons area of Long Island drains very well, therefore trees planted there require more water than other soil types would require.
 If planting in a berm made with any decent top-soil will also drain well so therefore require additional water.
 Water as a guideline 5 gallons per tree twice per week for ten' trees.
 You could water 5 gallons three times per week during the first month if planted during hot weather, then cut back to 5 gallons twice per week.
-Leyland Cypress thrive in white sand and tolerate salt very well.
+Thuja Green Giant thrive in white sand and tolerate salt very well.
 I planted 13 big Leyland Cypress in Mantoloking, NJ in white sand, with seagulls flying overhead, my customer reported they were doing fine.